Overview

 Getting There

-From Dublin city centre, take the M1 northbound and exit at the Santry roundabout; follow signs for the N1 and the park entrance.
-The free car park can accommodate several hundred vehicles, and there is no charge for parking.
+From Dublin city centre, head north on the M1 and exit at the Santry roundabout.
+Follow signs for the N1 (Old Airport Road); the park entrance is clearly signposted just past Santry Village.
+The free car park holds several hundred vehicles, making it a straightforward stop before or after a visit to the airport or north-side attractions.